go-spatial/tegola/README.md

 - `noRedisCache` - turn off the Redis cache back end.
 - `noPostgisProvider` - turn off the PostGIS data provider.
 - `noGpkgProvider` - turn off the GeoPackage data provider.
 Note, GeoPackage uses CGO and will be turned off if the environment variable `CGO_ENABLED=0` is set prior to building.
-- `noViewer` - turn off the built in viewer.
+- `noViewer` - turn off the built-in viewer.
 - `pprof` - enable [Go profiler](https://golang.org/pkg/net/http/pprof/).
 Start profile server by setting the environment `TEGOLA_HTTP_PPROF_BIND` environment (e.g. `TEGOLA_HTTP_PPROF_BIND=localhost:6060`).
 - `noPrometheusObserver` - turn off support for the Prometheus metric end point.

-Example of using the build flags to turn of the Redis cache back end, the GeoPackage provider and the built in viewer.
+Example of using the build flags to turn of the Redis cache back end, the GeoPackage provider and the built-in viewer.

 ```bash
 go build -tags 'noRedisCache noGpkgProvider noViewer'